Ignorance Or Historical Censorship?

 A nation is much more than its government, and its government’s legitimacy rests on much more than its election.
 A nation, even one with a democratically elected government, is much more than the current opinion of the majority of its citizens.
 Otherwise, we are dominated by the transitory, live under the tyranny of the majority and risk the terror of popularism.
 The protection of minorities in a democracy resides in systems of justice and government that go beyond parliament and its present office bearers.
 The acceptance of Government power resides in the culture of the community.
 That culture comes from the community’s history.

 What makes Australia’s culture is the history of white settlement.
 Modern Australia was founded by Christians from a Christian nation, along basic Christian principles and culture.
 Some of their actions, like some of ours, are a terrible blot on the name of Christ e.g. indigenous exploitation.
 Others have had the great benefit of His gracious wisdom – e.g. no slavery or polygamy.
 However, we were not founded as a Hindu, Buddhist, Muslim or Atheist nation.
 If we had been, our culture, society and form of government would be very different today.
 Ignorance of white settlement, censors Christianity out of our culture.
-Australia Day is a good time to recapture who we are by remembering how we were founded.
+Each Australia Day provides a good opportunity to recapture who we are by remembering how we were founded.